Like Water for Chocolate (film): Plot

-Some time later Rosaura becomes pregnant.
-One day Pedro brings Tita a bouquet of roses to celebrate Tita being the head cook.
-Elena commands Tita to throw them away but Tita uses the petals to create a rose sauce for a quail dish.
-While eating the meal everyone except Rosaura becomes filled with sensual gratification.
-Rosaura is sick instead and leaves the table.
-Gertrudis becomes hot and so overheated that the shower house catches fire.
+Some time later, Rosaura becomes pregnant.
+One day, Pedro brings Tita a bouquet of roses to celebrate Tita being the head cook.
+Elena commands Tita to throw them away, but Tita uses the petals to create a rose sauce for a quail dish.
+While eating the meal, everyone except Rosaura becomes filled with sensual gratification.
+Rosaura is sick, instead, and leaves the table.
+Gertrudis becomes so overheated that the shower house catches fire.
 She runs away naked, encountering the soldier Juan Alejandrez, who is fighting in the Mexican Revolution.
-Filled with a strong attraction to Juan, Gertrudis immediately jumps onto his horse and leaves with him.
-Tita sees this but tells Elena that Gertrudis was kidnapped and the soldiers set the shower house on fire.
+Filled with a strong attraction to Juan, Gertrudis jumps onto his horse and leaves with him.
+Tita sees this, but tells Elena that Gertrudis was kidnapped and the soldiers set the shower house on fire.
 Elena is informed by a family priest that Gertrudis was forced into prostitution.
 Tita secretly sends Gertrudis her things.

 Rosaura gives birth to a sickly son, Roberto.
 Too ill to nurse Roberto, she must let Tita nurse him with Pedro monitoring.
-Still suspicious that Tita and Pedro are having an affair, Elena sends Rosaura, Pedro and Roberto to live in Texas.
-Months later Chencha informs Elena and Tita that Roberto, unwilling to eat, has died.
+Still suspicious that Tita and Pedro are having an affair, Elena sends Rosaura, Pedro, and Roberto to live in Texas.
+Months later, Chencha informs Elena and Tita that Roberto, unwilling to eat, has died.
 Tita is greatly saddened, but Elena tells her to show no emotion and to continue with the kitchen chores.
 This brings Tita to an angry outburst and Elena slapping her with a wooden spoon, resulting in a nose bleed.
 Tita runs into the dovecote and Elena threatens to have the ladder taken down.

-For Tita, her rite of separation is the physical removal of her person from Elena’s oppressive domination and into the dovecote, where she inhabits a state of nothingness for a period of seven days.
-After a week of being in the dovecote, Tita is rescued by John Brown, a family doctor, who takes her to his home in Texas for treatment.
-Tita’s rite of transition occurs with this rescue by Dr. Brown, where she eats the healing soup he has made for her and learns of the tunnel of light that she later encounters at the end of the film.
+For Tita, her rite of separation is the physical removal of her person from Elena's domination and into the dovecote, where she inhabits a state of nothingness for a period of seven days.
+Then, Tita is rescued by John Brown, a family doctor, who takes her to his home in Texas for treatment.
+Tita's rite of transition occurs with this rescue by Dr. Brown, where she eats the healing soup he has made for her and learns of the tunnel of light that she later encounters at the end of the film.
 Chencha goes to visit Tita and is shocked that she has recovered.
 Tita tells Chencha to tell Elena that she is never coming back to the ranch.
-Doctor Brown, who has fallen in love with Tita, proposes marriage and Tita accepts.
+Doctor Brown, who has fallen in love with Tita, proposes marriage, and Tita accepts.